cijhho123/cicada3301/README.md

 # cicada3301
-this repository contain all the important pages from the uncovering cicada wiki including all the images, videos and external links.
+this repository contains all the important pages from the uncovering cicada wiki including all the images, videos and external links.

 I re-orgenized them into a ready-to-print form and saved additional images, programs and more - sorted by years.